soonick/soonick.github.io/_drafts/2019-02-06-writing-a-vim-plugin-grepfrut.md

 :command -nargs=0 Hello echo "Hello everybody!"
 ```

 What `-nargs=0` means is that this command doesn't expect any arguments.
-If you give it any arguments, an error will be show.
-All it does is echo `Hello everybody!" when the `Hello` command is used.
+If you give it any arguments, an error will be shown.
+All the command does is echo `Hello everybody!` when the `Hello` command is used.

+User defined commands must start with a capital letter.

 ## Writing a plugin